Lewisham Homes began removing the external cladding from three buildings in New Cross on Wednesday 4 October 2017.

 Sir Steve Bullock, Mayor of Lewisham, visited Hatfield Close to talk to residents and to meet the team overseeing the works, including Lewisham Homes and United Living staff who are removing the external cladding.

-Lewisham Homes will offer financial assistance to residents to cover increased energy bills as a result of the external cladding being removed, with the most recent payment being made in April 2020.
+Lewisham Homes will offer financial assistance to residents to cover increased energy bills as a result of the external cladding being removed, you can find out more about this under ‘Consultation and engagement’ on our Hatfield Close and Gerrard House transformation project webpage.

 Sir Steve said: ‘I am delighted Lewisham Homes have started the removal of the external cladding from Hatfield Close and Gerrard House.
 This important work will be done quickly and with the minimum of inconvenience to residents.
 While the cladding is removed the 24-hour fire patrol service will remain in place in the three buildings to keep residents safe.’